PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 ### 1.7.
 What happens if I make an illegal move?

-Your AI player will forfeit that specific match.
+Your AI player will forfeit that specific game in a match.

 ## :outbox_tray: 2.
 Code Submission